jonwyett/DataMaster/README.md

 Class for managing recordset-style data within JS

 ## Types of things you can do
--sort the data
+*sort the data
--search the data
+*search the data
--modify cells
+*modify cells
--add/remove rows/columns
+*add/remove rows/columns
--retrive an individual column or row
+*retrive an individual column or row
--convert between various data styles (see below) -convert to csv
+*convert between various data styles (see below) *convert to csv
--reorder, rename and limit the columns
+*reorder, rename and limit the columns
--sum rows/columns
+*sum rows/columns
--pivot the data, rows become columns
+*pivot the data, rows become columns

 ## Data Styles
 This class uses the following data styles:

-# Recordset
+### Recordset
 ```
 var recordset = [
     {"title":"Thing one", "silly":false, "value":7},